gillianbc/blankbabel/README.md

 # Jest
 Will regard anything named xxx.test.js or xxx.Test.js under the /src/tests folder as a test.
 As they are under src, this means that they're included in the babel transpile into the lib folder.
 Coverage is enabled.

+I've not managed to run jest tests using the inspector, just vscode debugging.